 Option 3: This is probably the easiest option, simply make a right click on the page, and select Show Page Source.

-When performing any of these actions, the source code of the page will then appear in a new window.
+When performing any of these actions, the source code of the page will then appear at the bottom of your Safari window.
 From there, you can inspect all you want.